 The female glass octopus lays hundreds of eggs at a time.
 When born, the eggs are around 4 mm in length, according to Octolab.

 The transparent glass octopus is so rarely spotted, and so little is known about the creature that it’s unclear exactly how many examples of the species exist.
-Generally, creatures that live thousands of feet under the surface of the ocean are safer from human causes and changes to the global environment, raiding the least concern in terms of their threat of extinction.
+Generally, creatures that live thousands of feet under the surface of the ocean are safer from human causes and changes to the global environment, raising the least concern in terms of their threat of extinction.
 These deep-sea communities tend to avoid the majority of risks.
 For example, warming ocean temperatures, pollution, habitat encroachment, overfishing, trolling, or the depletion of food sources.

 Facts about the Glass Octopus